mattermost-community/mattermost-plugin-servicenow-virtual-agent/docs/servicenow_setup.md

   - Then click on Request Instance in the top right corner.
 Basically, ServiceNow itself provides developer instances to anyone who wishes to develop on ServiceNow.
   - Once the instance is created, open the menu from the top right corner, navigate to `Manage Instance Password`, and log in to your dev instance in a new tab.

-  **Note-** You need to have the same email address on Mattermost and for the user you used to login on the ServiceNow instance.
-You can update the email address of the user by going to the user's "Profile" from top right corner on the ServiceNow instance.
+  **Note-** Mattermost user should have the same email address which will be used to login on to the ServiceNow instance.
+On the ServiceNow instance, the email address of the user can be updated by going to the user's "Profile" from the top right corner.
 You can also create a new user on the instance.
 (Refer [this](https://docs.servicenow.com/en-US/bundle/tokyo-platform-administration/page/administer/users-and-groups/task/t_CreateAUser.html) for creating a new user)

 ## 2. Install Glide Virtual Agent and Virtual Agent
   - Navigate to **All > System Applications > All Available Application > All** and install the Glide Virtual Agent and Virtual Agent API.